Your Ultimate Guide to Greenville's 14 Breweries (and 5 More on the Way!)

 Plan your weekend getaway now!

-OPENING FALL 2019, this brewery's second location (the original is located 40 minutes SW in nearby Anderson, SC) will be in the new Poe West development in the Village of West Greenville.
+OPENING SOON, this brewery's second location (the original is located 40 minutes SW in nearby Anderson, SC) will be in the new Poe West development in the Village of West Greenville.
 Offering uniquely handcrafted ales, ciders, and meads, Carolina Bauerhnhaus considers itself a farmhouse brewery and locally sources its yeast, hops, fruits, and grains to pay homage to the area's rich agricultural resources.
 Founder Keston Helfrich also plans on integrating the regional ales into a European-inspired brewpub full of classic historic lagers and ales.
 In addition to the interior, one can expect 3,000 sq. ft of covered outdoor space for a biergarten and entertainment area.

 56 Perry Ave.